KevinUSCU/q1project-form-guard/README.md

 - [ ] Encrypt the data being stored
 - [ ] Timestamp the data and auto-clear it after a set interval (perhaps 10 days)
+- [ ] Custom handlers for specific sites